 - “The Boy Who Harnessed the Wind” by William Kamkwamba and Bryan Mealer: The true story follows 14-year-old William Kamkwamba and his mission to change his world by bringing a new form of electricity to his Malawi village.

 - “The Most Magnificent Thing” by Ashley Spires: Inventing isn’t always easy.
 When a young innovator with a big idea fails again and again, she gets so mad that she quits - almost.

 Want more inspiration?
-Check out Galileo’s reading list on Pinterest.
+Check out Galileo’s Innovator's Bookshelf on Pinterest.

 Hope Adams is a Galileo Area Director in Orange County, CA. When she’s not encouraging young innovators - including her two kids - she loves expressing her own creativity through cooking, photography, and drawing.